Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Numerical Results

 For the $\beta$-VQE, we implement the classical network $p_{\phi}$ with a variational auto-encoder (VAE)~\cite{Germain_2015} made of a hidden layer of $50$ neurons.
 For the quantum circuit $U_\theta$, we use a checkerboard pattern of general $SU(4)$ unitaries with periodic boundary conditions.
 One layer of this ansatz is shown in Fig.~\ref{fig:circuit}(a).
 Each $SU(4)$ unitary is implemented via a decomposition into CNOT gates and single-qubit rotations following~\cite{Shende_2004}.
 This is illustrated in Fig.~\ref{fig:circuit}(b).
 We define the circuit depth $d$ as the number of repetitions of such a layer.
 This gives a total number of circuit parameters $n_\theta=15 \times d \times n$.
 We determine the optimizer settings, e.g., the learning rate, for each target data set separately, and give them below.
 As the stopping criterion for the inner loop, we use a target precision $\epsilon$ on the $\beta$-VQE gradient (Eqs.~\eqref{eq:GradTheta} and~\eqref{eq:GradPhi}).
 In addition, we also set a maximum number of iterations $n_{\beta_{\mathrm{VQE}}}^{\mathrm{max}}=2000$ for the inner loop, in order to avoid very long convergence times.
+To quantify the model performance, we compute the Uhlmann-Jozsa fidelity between the QBM and the target state, given by

+This fidelity satisfies all of Jozsa's axioms, described in~\cite{Liang_2019}.
+Importantly, fidelity is an intensive property, as opposed to the quantum relative entropy.
+Thus it is a useful measure for comparing performance on different system sizes.

-We now show that with these settings we are able to train QBMs to high accuracy on both classical and quantum data.
+By means of classical statevector simulations, we show that with these settings we are able to train QBMs to high accuracy on both classical and quantum data.
+Afterward, we train a small QBM using noisy and noise-free quantum simulators of real quantum hardware and sample the final QBM on the real device.